Llancaiach Branch: The Pont Shon Norton branch

-The TVR submitted a Bill in the 1879 session for what became known as the Pont Shon Norton branch.
+The TVR submitted a bill in the 1879 session for what became known as the Pont Shon Norton branch.
 It was a new line from a junction not far north of Pontypridd, crossing immediately to the east side of the River Taff and running north, and connecting with the Llancaiach branch not far from Stormstown.
 New pits were being explored in the area to be served and they promised good production; moreover the TVR saw this as a defensive move to keep competitors away from those pits and indeed to discourage the construction of a through line to points further north.
-This line was authorised by Act of 21 July 1879, but only as far as Cilfynydd Inn.
+This line was authorised by Taff Vale Railway Act 1879 (42 & 43 Vict. c. cxxxix) of 21 July 1879, but only as far as Cilfynydd Inn.

-Having obtained the Act and apparently kept out interlopers, the TVR was very slow to actually build the line, as the pits to be served were not yet productive, but it seems to have been opened in 1884.
+Having obtained the act, and apparently kept out interlopers, the TVR was very slow to actually build the line, as the pits to be served were not yet productive, but it seems to have been opened in 1884.
 In 1896 the TVR submitted a fresh bill to extend from Cilfynydd Inn to join the Llancaiach line, as earlier intended, at Ynysydwr Junction.
-This was authorised by Act of 7 August 1896, and opened in 1900.
+This was authorised by the Taff Vale Railway Act 1896 (59 & 60 Vict. c. ccxxxiii) of 7 August 1896, and opened in 1900.